conda-forge/r-compositions-feedstock/README.md

 Home: http://www.stat.boogaart.de/compositions

-Package license: GPL (>= 2)
+Package license: GPL-2

 Feedstock license: BSD 3-Clause

 Summary: Provides functions for the consistent analysis of compositional data (e.g. portions of substances) and positive numbers (e.g. concentrations) in the way proposed by J. Aitchison and V. Pawlowsky-Glahn.